-The Large Hadron electron Collider (LHeC) constitutes the unique means for moving the physics of deep inelastic scattering to the energy and intensity frontier of particle physics, by colliding a novel, high energy, intense electron beam with one of the proton or ion beams of the High Luminosity-Large Hadron Collider (HL-LHC).
-This report represents a thorough update of the initial Conceptual Design Report (CDR) of the LHeC, published in 2012.
-It comprises new results on the far reaching physics programme on parton structure of the proton and heavier nuclei, QCD dynamics, electroweak and top-quark physics.
-It is shown that the LHeC will open a new chapter of nuclear particle physics by extending the kinematic range in electron-nucleus scattering by several orders of magnitude than previous experiments.
-Due to an enhanced luminosity goal, the high centre of mass energy and the cleanliness of the neutral and charged current final states, the LHeC has a very remarkable Higgs physics programme and a promising potential to discover new physics beyond the Standard Model.
-The design for its operation is for concurrent operation with the HL-LHC operation.
-Building on the 2012 CDR, the report represents a detailed updated design of the energy recovery electron linac (ERL) including new lattice, magnet, superconducting radio frequency technology and interaction region designs.
-A lower energy, high current, 3-turn ERL facility, PERLE at Orsay, is described which uses the basic LHeC configuration parameters and serves as a development facility for the design and operation of the LHeC.
-The electron accelerator frequency is now chosen to be 801.58 MHz and the first 5-cell Niobium cavity was built with a Q_0 of $3 \cdot 10^{10}$ exceeding the design goal.
-An updated detector design, including a forward hadron tagger, is presented as a base for the acceptance, resolution and calibration goals which arise from the Higgs and parton density function physics programme.
-While the paper is dedicated to the LHeC, it also presents novel results on the Future Circular Collider in electron-hadron mode, FCC-eh, which is designed to utilise the same ERL technology, and would further extend the rich physics programme of the LHeC to even higher center-of-mass energies.
+The Large Hadron electron Collider (LHeC) is designed to move the field of deep inelastic scattering (DIS) to the energy and intensity frontier of particle physics.
+Exploiting energy recovery technology, it collides a novel, intense electron beam with protons, or ions, of the High Luminosity-Large Hadron Collider (HL-LHC).
+The accelerator and interaction region are designed for concurrent ep and pp operation.
+This report represents an update of the Conceptual Design Report (CDR) of the LHeC, published in 2012.
+It comprises new results on parton structure of the proton and heavier nuclei, QCD dynamics, electroweak and top-quark physics.
+It is shown how the LHeC will open a new chapter of nuclear particle physics in extending the accessible kinematic range in electron-nucleus scattering by several orders of magnitude.
+Due to enhanced luminosity, large energy and the cleanliness of the hadronic final states, the LHeC has a strong Higgs physics programme and its own discovery potential for new physics.
+Building on the 2012 CDR, the report represents a detailed updated design of the energy recovery electron linac (ERL) including new lattice, magnet, superconducting radio frequency technology and further components.
+Challenges of energy recovery are described and the lower energy, high current, 3-turn ERL facility, PERLE at Orsay, is presented which uses the LHeC characteristics serving as a development facility for the design and operation of the LHeC.
+An updated detector design is presented corresponding to the acceptance, resolution and calibration goals which arise from the Higgs and parton density function physics programmes.
+The paper also presents novel results on the Future Circular Collider in electron-hadron mode, FCC-eh, which utilises the same ERL technology to further extend the reach of DIS to even higher centre of mass energies.